negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

 - ```n_step``` (int): Number of iterations you want to simulate

 ## Results Visualization
-Here we show some visualizations of our simulations.
-We show a simulation of the single lane model for 3 cars as well as a simulation for the multi-lane models for 10 and then 30 cars.
+In this section, we include visualizations of our simulations.
+We show the single lane model running with 3 cars, as well as multi-lane simulations with 10 and 30 cars.
 These visualizatoins can be found in the ```visualizations/Graphs/Density&Lane_Statistic``` folder.

 ##### Single lane model for 3 cars:
 <p align="center">